dishank-khatri/block-corelight-chronicle/README.md

     ![image](https://github.com/user-attachments/assets/485d7542-4ec5-4932-885f-cc696b072b7f)

-4. If in some case **Pull from Production** doesn’t permits head over to git actions and click on pull from option which will open a popup named Pull from Production and confirm it.
+4. If in some case **Pull from Production** doesn’t permits head over to git actions and click on **Pull from...** option which will open a popup which shows **"Pull from Production"** and confirm it.

     ![image](https://github.com/user-attachments/assets/b4f6ab7e-21bf-48ba-9934-07e8e0596334)